steve-burton/word-counter-csharp/README.md

 * Input: word, "hello"; string, "hello"
 * Output: 1

 Take a user input word and find it in a second user input string of multiple words.
 Return the number of matches.
+This should account for case sensitivity.
 * Input: word, "hello"; string, "Hello there friend!"
 * Output: 1